Tomasvdv/Multi-agent-systems/README.md

  * False information can be inserted to interfere with the simulation.
  * If one category of agents is responsible for detecting the planes and others for shooting different kinds of messages can be tested.

+#### TCP protocol
+TCP labels its packets (bits of information) with numbers.
+It also uses a deadline before which a packet needs to reach its destination (time-out).
+For each received packet, the sender is notified by means of an acknowledgment.
+If a time-out occurs, no acknoledgment is recheived, on which the source sends another copy of the missing/delayed packet.
+In this way, packets are always assembled in order, without missing packets and in this way the protocol is robust against delays.

 ### Results